 The scheme is back to how it was at the beginning.
-Where businesses have had to top up furloughed wages by 20%, with the government paying 60% in recent months, the government will now cover the full 80% (up to £2,500 per month), with the employer only covering pension and national insurance contributions until January.
-Before January it will be reviewed by the government and they may employers to contribute more.
+The government will cover the full 80% (up to £2,500 per month), with the employer only covering pension and national insurance contributions until the end of April.
+After this it will be reviewed by the government and they may employers to contribute more.

 Since July, employers have been able to bring back employees part-time, and furlough them for the rest.
 This will continue, you can still flexible furlough.